mendix/docs/content/refguide/resources.md

 Resources are helping documents in a module that cannot function on their own but can be used in other documents.
 For example, a microflow or a page can function on its own, but a Java action can only function in a microflow.

-Resources can be reused in different modules of your project.
+Resources can be reused in different modules of your app.

 ## 2 Adding Resources